 SPRINT: PRINCIPLES AND PRIOR PREPARATION

-There are several pre-requisites and ingredients that you must prepare prior to the sprint, including:
+There are several pre-requisites and ingredients that you must prepare prior to the sprint week, including:

 • Choose an important challenge (e.g. a project with high stakes, an urgent problem, and/or a problem where you’re stuck in).
-Ideally, focus on the point where customers meet your solution.
+Ideally, focus on the point where potential customers meet your solution and consider any additional risk factors that could impact the agile sprint.

-• Assemble a diverse team with the critical skills, including 1-2 Deciders (official decision-makers) and experts in these areas: finance, marketing, customer, tech/logistics, and design.
-You’ll also need a separate Facilitator.
+• Assemble a diverse team with the critical skills, including 1-2 Deciders (official decision-makers) and experts in these areas: finance, marketing, customer experience, tech/logistics, and design.
+You’ll also need a separate Facilitator to manage the sprint schedule effectively.
+Ensure the Facilitator has clear facilitation notes prepared to guide the process.

-• Block out the team’s calendar for 5 days (Mon-Fri), during which the team will lock itself inside a Sprint room without digital devices (except to present a prototype or idea), so they can focus 100% on the challenge.
+• Block out the entire project team’s calendar for 5 days (Mon-Fri), during which the agile team ship will lock itself inside an actual Sprint room without digital devices (except to present a prototype or idea), so they can focus 100% on the challenge.

 • Prepare the supplies/logistics in advance.

-In our complete Sprint summary (click here for full book summary), we’ll explain more about each of these components, as well as the specific considerations and tips for the 5 days of Sprint.
+In our complete Sprint summary, we’ll explain more about each of these components, as well as the specific considerations and tips for the 5 days of Sprint.
 For now, let’s take a quick look at what’s involved.

 The Sprint Process: A Day-by-Day Guide